Mt Bachelor/Bend, Oregon

 Camp Schedule

-Our traditional Video Review Socials will again be entirely virtual or extraordinarily spaced (and outdoor) for 2022.
-What started as a COVID-safety change proved to be more convenient campers and more efficient for XC Oregon.
+Daily Video Review will again be entirely virtual.
+What started as a COVID-safety change proved to be more convenient and efficient for both coaches & Campers alike.

 _______________________________________